cloudblue/connect-eaas-core/docs/tutorials/webapp/ui.md

+The following demonstrates how to define a user interface for your web application.
+The provided user interface is used to visualize available subscriptions for specified marketplaces.
+This demo interface also allows selecting marketplaces for the subsequent visualization via the Settings module on the Connect platform.

 ## Setup UI files

 ### package.json

-Create an initial package.json to handle javascript dependencies in your project root folder:
+Create an initial `package.json` to handle javascript dependencies in your project root folder:

 ```
 $ touch package.json
 ```

-and add the following content:
+Thereafter, add the following data to your created JSON file:

 ``` json hl_lines="16"
 {